-We believe that as entrepreneurs, we have an obligation not only to our clients, speakers, staff, and suppliers, but also to the communities in which we work and live.
+We believe that, as entrepreneurs, we have an obligation not only to our clients, speakers, staff, and suppliers, but also to the communities in which we work and live.
 That’s why over the years we’ve supported various charities and community groups.
-Here are a few that we are actively working with and supporting today.
+Here are some that we are actively working with now and have supported in the past.

 Nearly 800 million people around the world do not have access to clean drinking water.
 Unsafe water and lack of basic sanitation cause 80% of diseases and kill more people every year than all forms of violence, including war.

 charity: water is a non-profit organization bringing clean and safe drinking water to the people who need it.
 In just over five years, they have funded more than six thousand water projects in twenty developing countries.
 When complete, these projects will provide clean, safe drinking water for more than 2.5 million people.

 In January 2013, we sponsored a water project in India, where approximately 100,000,000 people lack clean water.
 We will include updates, photos and GPS coordinates of the exact community we are helping as the project is completed.

 In 2007, we partnered with WE Charity, formerly known as Free The Children, a charitable organization devoted to providing education opportunities and reducing poverty in the developing world.